Clicky

 The Effects Of Shalom’s Loss

-In every aspect of our life today, we still feel the impacts of the fall.
+In every aspect of our lives today, we still feel the impacts of the fall.
 We want autonomy from God and turn to other things to satiate our desires.
 We feel desperation, hurt, agony, sadness, anger, and envy in shattered relationships.
 We struggle with depression, pride, insecurity, and self-doubt.
 Due to the fall’s physical impacts, the earth groans under starvation, drought, floods, and other natural catastrophes.

 Our brokenness primarily causes these damaged relationships.
 We reject the reality that Jesus Christ is our Lord and Savior and is thus worthy of all honor, glory, and acclaim.
 Instead, we put other things—especially ourselves—before God.